---

 Compare three things: what the browser shows, what raw HTML contains, and what your sitemap and Markdown resources advertise.
 AI search readiness improves when all three tell the same story.

-That is the core Next.js audit: visible content, crawlable HTML, accurate metadata, valid schema, and no accidental blocks.
+That is the core Next.js audit report: visible content, crawlable HTML, accurate metadata, valid schema, and no accidental blocks.